Daniel J. O’Keefe

 human decision-making.
 It was one of the first major foci for social-scientific

-research on human communication and for over fifty years has been a significant
+research on human communication and for over sixty years has been a significant

 and central area of inquiry.
 Given the large number of persuasion studies